Louibens/PP4_FreeFurnitureHub/README.md

 ### Code research

- - Researched how to add the Delete success message as the transition page to confirm user wants to delete was causing an issue - Solution found on stackoverflow - https://stackoverflow.com/questions/47636968/django-messages-for-a-successfully-delete-add-or-edit-item
+ - Researched how to add the Delete success message as the transition page to confirm user wants to delete was causing an issue - Solution found on stackoverflow - [stackoverflow](https://stackoverflow.com/questions/47636968/django-messages-for-a-successfully-delete-add-or-edit-item)
- - The Recipe Sharing website tutorial helped me to code a lot of the Free Furniture Hub - https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy
+ - The Recipe Sharing website tutorial helped me to code a lot of the Free Furniture Hub - [Recipe Tutorial](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy)
- - The django messages were researched here - https://docs.djangoproject.com/en/4.2/ref/contrib/messages/
+ - The django messages were researched here - [Messages Framework](https://docs.djangoproject.com/en/4.2/ref/contrib/messages/)

 ### Acknowledgements